-SecuriLock® passive anti-theft system is an engine immobilization system.
-This system prevents the engine from being started unless a coded key programmed to your vehicle is used.
+SecuriLock[®] passive anti-theft system is an engine immobilization system.
+This system is designed to prevent the engine from being started unless a coded key programmed to your vehicle is used.

-The SecuriLock® passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
+The SecuriLock[®] passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.